This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Low-fat cheese, regular or frozen yogurt, and cottage cheese

 - Meats and proteins , such as lean cuts of beef and pork (loin, leg, round), skinless chicken and turkey, legumes, soy products, egg whites, and nuts

 Foods and drinks to limit or avoid:

 Ask your dietitian or healthcare provider about these and other foods that are high in unhealthy fat, sodium, and sugar:

 - Snack or packaged foods , such as frozen dinners, cookies, macaroni and cheese, and cereals with more than 300 mg of sodium per serving

 - Canned or dry mixes for cakes, soups, sauces, or gravies

-- Vegetables that are powdered, such as instant potatoes, are packaged with sauces, or are canned (unless they are low sodium)
+- Vegetables with added sodium , such as instant potatoes, vegetables with added sauces, or regular canned vegetables

 - Other foods high in sodium , such as ketchup, barbecue sauce, salad dressing, pickles, olives, soy sauce, and miso